Willie – The Making of a Corporate Athlete or How Courage and Resilience Transcend the Sport

 Orlando Da Silva

-Lawyer, Bencher with the Law Society of Ontario
+Former Bencher Law Society of Ontario (national champion for mental health)

 October 15, 2019